forem/forem/config/feed/README.md

 integration test, we should only load _feed strategies_ that are part of a _feed experiment_ and/or available for a Creator to select.

-To expose a new _feed strategy_ to a production instance will require a deploy of that instance.
+To expose a new _feed variant_ to a production instance will require a deploy of that instance.
 At a future point, we may look to allowing uploads of _feed strategies_ but that is not the current path.

 Changing from one _feed experiment_ to another will require a new deploy.
 At a future point we might allow for live changes of the _feed experiment_ but that is outside the scope of present considerations.

-Each _feed strategy_ will be tested as part of unit testing; to ensure it generates valid SQL.
+Each _feed variant_ will be tested as part of unit testing; to ensure it generates valid SQL.

 Each _feed lever_ will be tested as part of unit testing to ensure it is well